VincentCastig/user-profiles/README.md

 --save` express, express-session, body-parser, and cors.
 Don't forget to create a `.gitignore` file ignoring your `node_modules` folder.

 * Express-session is what will allow us to track users as they navigate about the site
-* CORS lets us avoid having to write custom middleware for headers
+* CORS lets us avoid having to write custom middleware for headers.

 Require your dependencies and initialize express.
 Run the `app.use` method on `bodyParser.json()` and set the app to listen on a port of your choice.
 Run
 `nodemon server.js` and ensure everything is working so far.